Key Investment Criteria

 Yearly audited statements

-Key Impact Criteria
+FSP Key Impact Criteria

 MCE requires Financial Service Providers to have exclusion lists and client protection systems in place aligned with industry standards.
 Moreover, MCE prioritizes investments that meet the following criteria:

-Livelihoods: Enhances access to finance for underserved segments of the population and improves access to additional essential services such as education or health.
+Local Economies: Enhances access to finance for underserved segments of the population and improves access to additional essential services such as education or health.
 Aims to generate economic opportunities and resilience for local economies.

 Client Protection: Demonstrated alignment with the Client Protection Principles and signatory of (or willingness to sign) the Client Protection Pathway.